|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 The prophet Isaiah expressed the same sentiment 28 centuries ago:

-President Clinton’s former head of state, who learned of her own Jewish roots, has put our foreign policy ideologically on the right track.
-But we wonder whether the Jewish, Islamic and Christian worlds are prepared to go there?
+President Clintons head of state, who learned of her own Jewish roots, is definitely on the right track.
+But we wonder whether the Christian, Jewish and Islamic worlds are prepared to go there?
 This is because when the synthesis of the religious beliefs of ALL of the children of Abraham is understood, it will lead to the Return of the House of Joseph, which currently is recognized by none of the three.

 An exegesis (analysis of the Hebrew text in historical-grammatical context) of Genesis 23 within Chayei Sarah, describes the burial site Abraham purchased for an exorbitant amount to bury his wife, Sarah.
 Genesis 23:4 states the tomb was an achuzat kever.
 A kever is a tomb.
 But the verb, achaz from which achuzat is derived means to grasp or hold.
 The tomb of Sarah in Hebron later became the Tomb of the Patriarchs, where Abraham, Isaac and Jacob and their wives are buried.
 This tomb was the first bond or tie to the land of Canaan promised to Abraham and his progeny.
 It would draw him and his descendants and hold them to the land.

 The attributes of God in dealing with Abraham are emphasized repeatedly in portion Chayei Sarah (Genesis 23-25:18) as chesed vemet.
 Chesed is difficult to define in one or two English words, but it is the ability to be kind to someone in spite of how they treat you or what they say about you.
-Emet is Truth, almost always associated with an understanding of Torah.
+Emet is Truth.
 There is much need for chesed between Israel and the Palestinians, both progeny of Abraham.
 But the Truth also cannot be ignored.

 A great spiritual law affects the universe.
 It is called mdah knegged mdah, what goes around, comes around or whatsoever a man sows, that also shall he reap.
 Everything in the universe revolves around this principle including the invention of religion.
 Certain events have brought about religious ideology.